deadmoont/deadmoont/README.md

-# 💫 About Me:
+# Hi there, I'm Grish Gautam! 👋

-Hi 👋!
-My name is Grish Gautam and I'm a App/Web Developer, from India.
+I'm a passionate **App & Web Developer** from India.

+- 🌱 I’m currently learning System Design
-💞️ I’m open to collaborating on any type of project
+- 💞️ I’m open to collaborating on Open Source projects
+- 💬 Ask me about React, Node.js, Flutter or Kotlin.